BartlomiejRasztabiga/rasztabiga.me/content/blog/gsoc-2021-week-1/index.md

 ### My first task

-My first task - exposing list of administration links for installed modules through REST.
+My first task - exposing the list of administration links for installed modules through REST.
+[RESTWS-821](https://issues.openmrs.org/browse/RESTWS-821)

-#### Created class for administration link
+#### Created wrapper class for the resource return value

-AdministrationLink1_8

-// TODO
+I've created class `ModuleAdministrationLinks1_8` that represents one module with its administration links.
+It also contains `AdministrationLink` inner class to encapsulate a single link with its title.

+#### Created AdministrationLinksResource1_8

+It extends `BaseDelegatingReadableResource` class, because it only provides GET operations, as those objects cannot be persisted directly.

+The implementation of it is fairly simple.
+I'm gathering all AdministrationSection extensions by calling `ModuleFactory.getExtensions("org.openmrs.admin.list")`.
+Then I'm casting each extension to its supper class - `AdministrationSectionExt` and retrieving a map of administration links.
+What's left to do is to pack this into my custom class and send it as a response :)

-#### Created resource for administration link
+#### Created AdministrationLinksResource1_8Test

-AdministrationLinkResource1_8

-extends BaseDelegatingReadableResource

-// TODO
+Every class must be tested.
+That's why I've created a basic unit test for my new REST Resource.
+My class extends `BaseDelegatingResourceTest` so I didn't have much code to write myself.

+#### Posted a Pull Request

+After implementing all of the above, I've posted a pull request to review: [https://github.com/openmrs/openmrs-module-webservices.rest/pull/484](https://github.com/openmrs/openmrs-module-webservices.rest/pull/484)
+I've also created a pull request with the documentation for the AdministrationLinksResource: [https://github.com/openmrs/openmrs-contrib-rest-api-docs/pull/140](https://github.com/openmrs/openmrs-contrib-rest-api-docs/pull/140)

 ### My second task